sveltejs/kit/CONTRIBUTING.md

 ### Generating changelogs

 For changes to be reflected in package changelogs, run `pnpm changeset` and follow the prompts.
-All changesets should be `patch` until SvelteKit 1.0

 ## Releases